Monitoring underlying hardware failures for EC2 instances by logging them with Amazon OpenSearch Service

 Lambda helps you send logs to your choice of logging solution.

 Figure 4: LoggingEC2SystemFailuresToES function

 Elasticsearch is a leading centralized open-source log management solutions for capturing, storing, and enabling the real-time analysis of highly scaled data.
-Due to its popularity, AWS offers Amazon OpenSearch Service (Successor of Amazon Elasticsearch Service), a fully managed service that makes it easy for you to deploy, secure, and run Elasticsearch cost effectively at scale.
-You can use Amazon OpenSearch service to create dashboards within minutes of ingesting logs into it.
+Due to its popularity, AWS offers Amazon OpenSearch Service, a fully managed service that makes it easy for you to deploy, secure, and run Elasticsearch cost effectively at scale.
+You can use Amazon OpenSearch Service to create dashboards within minutes of ingesting logs into it.

 This solution is designed to work for multi-account setups where you can use SNS from a centralized logging account to send alerts to email.
 In a multi-account setup, you deploy the whole stack in your logging account.
 You will provide an OrgID (AWS Organization ID) as a parameter when you create the CloudFormation stack.
 If you don’t supply an OrgID, the solution will be deployed for the current account only.
 You can also update the stack later to add an OrgID and enable the solution for whole organization created in AWS Organizations.

 You will need the following things prior deploying this solution.

 - S3 bucket where you can upload lambda code that is provided with this solution.